Alan Rubin

-Alan Rubin (February 11, 1943 – June 8, 2011), was an American musician.
+Alan Rubin (February 11, 1943 – June 8, 2011) was an American musician.
 He played trumpet, flugelhorn, and piccolo trumpet.

 Early life and education

 Rubin was born in Brooklyn.
 He began attending Juilliard School of Music in New York when he was 17 and studied with William Vacchiano, who was principal trumpet in the New York Philharmonic.
 Vacchiano described Rubin as his best student.
 While at Juilliard, Rubin was invited to play with Paul Hindemith on his last concert tour of the United States, but Rubin chose instead to play with Peggy Lee at the Village Vanguard.
 Rubin dropped out of Juilliard at 20 to tour with singer Robert Goulet as his lead trumpet player.

 Career

 Rubin was a member of the Saturday Night Live Band, with whom he played at the Closing Ceremony of the 1996 Olympic Games.
-As a member of The Blues Brothers, he portrayed Mr. Fabulous in the 1980 film, the 1998 sequel and was a member of the touring band.
+As a member of The Blues Brothers, he portrayed Mr. Fabulous in the 1980 film and the 1998 sequel, and was a member of the touring band.
 In the first film, Rubin's character is maitre d' at an expensive restaurant before Jake and Elwood persuade him to rejoin the band.
-The nickname "Mr Fabulous" was given to Rubin by John Belushi.
+The nickname "Mr. Fabulous" was given to Rubin by John Belushi.

 Rubin played with an array of artists, such as Frank Sinatra, Frank Zappa, Duke Ellington, Blood, Sweat & Tears, Gil Evans, Eumir Deodato, Sting, Aerosmith, The Rolling Stones, Paul Simon, James Taylor, Frankie Valli, Eric Clapton, Billy Joel, B.B.
 King, Miles Davis, Yoko Ono, Peggy Lee, Aretha Franklin, James Brown, Ray Charles, Cab Calloway, and Dr. John.
 Rubin contributed to over 6000 recording sessions.

 Rubin's last performance was with The Blues Brotherhood (Blues Brothers tribute show) at B.B.
 King's in New York City on October 12, 2010.
-The performance also featured Tom "Bones" Malone and Lou "Blue Lou" Marini.
+The performance also featured Tom "Bones" Malone and "Blue Lou" Marini.